Using Cloudflare Workers and reCAPTCHA v3 for a Static Site Contact Form

 Well, that brings us to the end of another blog post, I only went off on a tangent a couple of times!
 So well done for sticking with my ramblings!

 In the end, the goal was to keep the architecture simple while still covering the essentials.
 The site itself remains fully static, with a lightweight Cloudflare Worker handling form submissions.
-Spam protection is provided through Google reCAPTCHA v3, while validation and accessibility patterns ensure the form behaves reliably for real users.
+Spam protection is provided through Google reCAPTCHA v3, Cloudflare Turnstile, while validation and accessibility patterns ensure the form behaves reliably for real users.
 It is a small piece of functionality, but implemented carefully it can be both robust and easy to maintain.

 As always, thanks for reading, and I’d love to hear your feedback.
 You are welcome to contact me either via the contact form (again, very meta! 😏), or via any of the various social channels listed on the site.